Kylon99/BSDarthMaul/README.md

 ## Changelog

+### 0.7.5
+* Updated manifest to indicate support for Beat Saber 1.5.0
+* Fixed icon details to be more visible in game

 ### 0.7.4
 * Updated manifest to indicate support for Beat Saber 1.3.0
 * Updated to use new BS IPA